mochi/mochikit/doc/rst/MochiKit/Style.rst

     Sets the absolute position of ``element`` in the document from an object with ``x`` and ``y`` properties.

+    Warning: IE in quirks-mode seems to behave strange when you set the height off an element containing text to 0.
+You can workaround this by setting the value of visibly/display.

     ``element``:
         A reference to the DOM element to update (if a string is given, :mochiref:`getElement(node)` will be used to locate the